InTEGr8or/moral-rights/content/_index.md

-<title>Moral Rights</title>
+# Moral Rights

-# A technical specification for a foundation of minimal requirements of government
+## A technical specification for a foundation of minimal requirements of government

 Morality is the higher-level abstract topic of discerning right action from wrong action.